A Christian Education Handbook

 Each congregation and faith community is unique.
 There is a wide variation in size, setting, history, traditions, liturgical practices and theological viewpoints.
 What each has in common is a vision to share the Good News of Jesus Christ.

-In November 2013, The Episcopal Christian Educator’s Handbook will be published, compiled by Sharon Ely Pearson.
-Similar information as noted below will be included in the book, plus much more such as position descriptions for a Christian educator as well as a youth minister, registration forms, permission slips, check lists, Episcopal information, sacramental preparation, teacher training ideas, and plenty of resources in an easy referenced “handbook” to keep on handy on your desk or office shelf.
-Pre-order here.
+The Episcopal Christian Educator’s Handbook is now available.
+It has been compiled and edited by Sharon Ely Pearson.
+You will find much of the information linked below, plus much more such as position descriptions for a Christian educator as well as a youth minister, registration forms, permission slips, check lists, Episcopal information, sacramental preparation, teacher training ideas, and plenty of resources in an easy referenced “handbook” to keep on handy on your desk or office shelf.